Bubb13/EEex-Docs/source/EE Game Classes (x86)/CChitin/index.rst

 CChitin\:\:OnDropFile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Event for handling a file dropped onto running game instance.
+Event for handling a file dropped into a specific folder whilst the game instance is running.

 ::